magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 • **useMagdaStorageByDefault**: `boolean`

-Whether or not the "use magda storage" option should be pre-selected on dataset editor UI.
+Whether or not the "use Magda storage" option should be pre-selected on dataset editor UI.

 **`Memberof`**